 For its components, the consumption of pomegranate has various benefits for the body.
-It is, above all, known as an anticancer, gastroprotective, antibacterial and antifungal as well as an antioxidant.
+It is, above all, known as an anticancer, gastroprotective, antibacterial, and antifungal as well as an antioxidant.
 Active against premature aging of the tissues, this fruit also has astringent virtues and is therefore effective against gastric disorders.

 In addition, it is an appetite stimulant and contributes to the increase of the immune system.
 The presence of fibers also helps to purify the body thanks to the stimulation of diuresis.
-But pomegranate is also known for its antidepressant properties: its juice, in fact, stimulates the serotonin receptors.
+But the pomegranate is also known for its antidepressant properties: its juice, in fact, stimulates the serotonin receptors.

 Benefits in case of high cholesterol, heart disease and Alzheimer’s

 In addition to the virtues already mentioned, pomegranate has numerous other properties.
 This fruit, in fact, according to recent studies, would help in lowering the level of bad cholesterol in the blood.
-It is therefore an excellent ally in the prevention of heart disease.
+It is, therefore, an excellent ally in the prevention of heart disease.
 In addition, it is a natural anti-inflammatory and the essential fatty acids it contains promote cell regeneration.